The BHA is hiring a commissioner and a deputy commissioner. Learn more.

 • Improve accountability of providers as part of the Universal Contract and other standards to work in collaboration with the Institutes and Forensic Services to take individuals with justice involvement and competency needs and support high-quality care for individuals within the community following placement at the Institutes.

 The Behavioral Health Task Force identified almost 150 recommendations to reform the state’s system.
-Those recommendations fell into six pillars that represent the foundation for a strong behavioral health system, all of which the BHA is addressing to achieve the Task Force’s vision:
+Those recommendations fell into six pillars that represent the foundation for a strong behavioral health system, all of which BHA is addressing to achieve the Task Force’s vision:

 • Access: All people in Colorado need access to a continuum of behavioral health services and to be connected to those services when they need them.